-I am a firm believer in what works for one, does not always work for the other, as well as the saying that goes: “do you booboo”.
+I am a firm believer in what works for one, does not always work for the other, as well as the age-old proverb: “do you booboo”.
 That being said, I am under no assumption that everyone shares my sentiment.
 Even more so when it comes to parenting.
 Allow me to elaborate.

-For those of you who are new to this neck of the woods, I am the proud mother of one talkative daughter.
+For those of you who are new to these here parts, I am the proud mother of one very talkative daughter.
 I won’t exactly say that I have a parenting style, but I am the disciplinarian in the family.
 Eden, our daughter, has her dad wrapped around her little pinky, and she can get away with almost anything; especially when I’m not around.
 He does discipline her, don’t get me wrong, but for all intent and purposes, I am the “bad cop” and he is the fun “good cop”.
 Hubby being the good-cop does come in handy every so often.
-I mean, who do you guys think she cries for when she wakes up late at night, you guessed it, good old dad.
-Our little Ms. Talkative turned two (2) in January, and let me just say that it’s been interesting, to say the least.
+I mean, who do you guys think she cries for when she wakes up late at night, yip you guessed it, good old dad.
+Our little Ms. talky talk turned two (2) in January, and let me just say that it’s been interesting, to say the least.
 I am a very anti-negative talk.
 I do not like labeling things like “terrible twos” or “naughty corner”.
 I prefer things like “growing emotionally” or “time-out.”
 I really, really, really do not like it when people want to label my daughter as naughty or whatever.
 I wrote a post on negativity some time ago.
 You can read more on that HERE.

 Eden our daughter is such a joyful, smart girl.
-Now that her vocabulary is expanding, and she is also having to deal with more changes while figuring out what she likes and dislikes.
+Now that her vocabulary is expanding, she has to deal with a lot of changes while figuring out what she likes and dislikes.
 Naturally, there is a lot this tiny little human still needs to figure out, and occasionally (more often), she has these spells where she struggles to express her feelings, which often leads to crying and screaming.
 To say this is not a fun thing is probably an understatement.
 Look she is chilled (mostly) but when she is overstimulated without having a proper nap, the crying becomes hectic.
-For some looking in, she will understandably seem “naughty” or she is “throwing a tantrum”.
+For some looking in, she will understandably seem “naughty” or like she is “throwing a tantrum”.
 When this happens especially in public, a lot of people have a lot to say.
-You generally get those: “It’s because you don’t punish or discipline your child properly”, looks and comments.
+You generally get those: “It’s because you don’t discipline your child properly”, comments or you get the judgy side-eye.
 We oftentimes also get the: “have you tried this or that” advice.
 I am sure these people mean well, but it’s those ones who blatantly blame you or judge you as a parent that inspired this post.

 So this one is for you people, the smart know-it-alls who have so much to say.
 Mind your own business.
 Yes, I said it, and I’ll say it again if I have to.
 Who gives you the right to tell me what to do and how to do it.
 Do you perhaps pay her school fees or buy her nappies?
-The only time you can say something is when you are reporting me or a parent when they are placing the kids’ life in danger or abusing them if this is not the case, then back off.
-We as parents have a hard time enough trying to raise our kids into respectable young people that can be proud of themselves and also help our Land grow without having to defend how we raise them.
+Do you perhaps comfort her at night when she wakes up screaming or feed her chicken nuggets when you are too lazy to cook?
+No?
+I didn’t think so.
+So who gives you the right to sit on your parenting thrown and judge us, mere mortals?
+The only time you can say something is when you are reporting me or a parent when they are literally placing their kids’ lives in danger or abusing them if this is not the case, then back off!
+We as parents have a hard time enough trying to raise our kids into respectable young people who are no serial killers.
+We try our best to raise them into people they can be proud of.
+We don’t need to, nor do we have the time to defend our parenting to anyone.
 We need to stick together, support each other, lift each other up, and not go around bashing or shaming one another.

 Ok, so I’m done ranting and raving.
 I’ll leave you with these words.
-Stop shaming and being elevating.
+Stop shaming and be elevating.

 As always these are my Naked Bullets.
 If you have any; shoot right ahead in the comments section below.
 I would love to hear from you.